ipfs-shipyard/ipfs-deploy/README.md

   ipfs-deploy -p infura -p pinata -d        # Deploys path "public" to pinata cloudflare                                and infura, and updates cloudflare
                                             DNS

-  ipfs-deploy -OCP docs                     # Pins path "docs" to local daemon
-                                            only and does nothing else.
-Same as ipfs add -r docs

 ```

 I won't go over how to set up Pinata and Cloudflare right now, but you can read